mnxenakis/NaVCh_Scaling/README.md

 # Single Voltage-gated Sodium Channel Protein Molecule Scaling Analysis

-Now we are prepared to execute the `main_scaling.py` function locally, i.e., within the `3rvy` directory.
+Now we are prepared to execute the `main_scaling.py` function locally, i.e., within the `3rvy` directory:
-Run the main_scaling.py script:

 	"""
 	This is your main function for Scaling Analysis.